stonemjs/docs/src/docs/architecture/build.md

 }
 ```

-Use this to extend or override internal presets — without replacing them entirely.
+Use this to extend or override internal presets, without replacing them entirely.

 #### `vite`
 Extend the frontend bundling process for SPA/SSR apps by injecting plugins or custom settings into the internal Vite config: